 How to Address A Failing AC Compressor

 Overheating may happen if the unit is not getting enough air circulation to work correctly.
 This can happen for a variety of reasons.
 Check the area around your outdoor AC unit to ensure there is a three-foot clearing on every side.
-Clear the space if needed.
+In Houston it’s often that the unit is only a foot from the home so be sure the other sides have 3 feet at least and clear the space if needed.
 Anything blocking the airflow of the heat back outside will cause the system to act up leading to issues with the compressor.

 Compressors consist of several working parts.
 If the pistons or cylinders are not in working order, the entire compressor will not work correctly.
 Checking the compressor involves taking the unit apart to see if any debris is inside the air conditioning.
 Do not forget to turn off all breakers, both indoors and outdoors, to the system before getting started.

 Warm air flow into the home is a sure way to know something is wrong.
+In Houston it’s not uncommon for the brief moments after the HVAC turns on to have hot air that was sitting in the attic ducts flow, but it should rapidly cool after that.
 It may not always be the compressor, but that is a prime place to look and note when you feel warm outside air flowing into your home.